anthonythorne/plugin-gutenberg-blocks/README.md

 ## <a id="todo">TODO</a>
 The following would be nice to address at some point, and advice would be welcome.

-* SIs there a way that the variable used within the webpack file could be globally set `multipleEntryPoint`, so that it's passed to the `webpack.config.js` for the entry points.
+* Find a way for the variable used within the webpack file could be globally set `multipleEntryPoint`, so that it's passed to the `webpack.config.js` for the entry points.
 In addition it would be used to automatically update the block.json files for each of the custom blocks, dictating the "editorScript", "editorStyle", and "style" keys.